fjwright/Run-REDUCE-0/README.md

 * More sophisticated font colouring, including a full emulation of redfront.
-* Better scrolling facilities in the IO display pane.
 * Multiple tabs that each run an independent invocation of REDUCE.

 ### To do later